 33. What Christmas treat popular in England has dried fruit and spices and once contained meat?

-34. Where did gingerbread houses start?
-Bonus points for when.
+34. Where did gingerbread houses start – and when?

 35. What fairy tale inspired gingerbread houses?

-36. What soda company often uses Santa Claus in their Christmas advertising?
+36. What soda company often uses Santa Claus in Christmas advertising?

 Christmas Traditions